ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

     <figcaption>Insights from user testing</figcaption>
 </figure>

-### Interation
+### Iteration

 I implemented the insights from user testing to the interface of feedback form.
-[Min Yi] rewrote the copy to make it more engaging and friendly.
-[Elektra] redesigned the interactive feedback wall.
+[Min Yi](https://www.linkedin.com/in/min-yi-tan-648039127/) rewrote the copy to make it more engaging and friendly.
+[Elektra](https://www.linkedin.com/in/elektra-jiang-099546129/) redesigned the interactive feedback wall.

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--DmjcZrAa--/c_scale,w_1000/v1507034878/Healthcare-Feedback/Final-Mock-1.png">